georgeyiasemis/Recurrent-Neural-Networks-from-scratch-using-PyTorch/README.md

-# Reccurent Networks from scratch in PyTorch
+# Reccurent Networks from scratch using PyTorch

 ## LSTM, RNN and GRU implementations using PyTorch